Sneha010/XYZReader/README.md

 ## NANODEGREE APP : XYZReader

-With this explore CardView , RecyclerView , CoordinatorLayout and bunch of cool android supported design stuff.
+With this, Explore CardView , RecyclerView , CoordinatorLayout and bunch of cool android supported design stuff.

 #### ScreenShots